AlbertMietus/MESS/pyMESS/training/dPID/pytest-intro.rst

 :status: Beta

-By using pytest_, its becomes simple to run one, several or all test-functions.
+By using pytest_, it becomes simple to run one, several or all test-functions.
 It has many advanced features, which are not needed for this exercise; but feel free to visit the website.

 Pytest_ uses *autodiscovery* to find all tests.
 This makes all test-scripts a lot shorter (and easier